Boat Registration and Licenses in DelawareGet Free Boat & Watercraft Insurance Quotes

 - Enter your name.

 - Finish the checkout procedure.

-Renew your registration in person by visiting a Delaware Boat Registration License Agency with your current registration card or receipt and your registration fee.
+You can renew your registration in person by visiting a Delaware Boat Registration License Agency with your current registration card or receipt and your registration fee.

-Send your renewal form and fee payment to the address indicated on your renewal form.
+In Delaware, you can renew your boat registration by sending your renewal form and fee payment to the address indicated on your renewal form.

 Replace Lost Registration